PreibischLab/preibisch-labsite/_posts/2017-03-01-circrtrain_grant.md

 ---
 layout: post
-title:  "circRTrain Grant Application Funded!"
+title:  "The circRTrain H2020 Grant was funded, looking for motivated PhD students!"
 date:   2017-03-01
 ---